Navrojsekhon/FInal-Assignment/Wifi.md

 ## **5. Scope**
 This SOP applies to:
 - Home users installing Wi-Fi for the first time
-- Users setting up a new router
+- Users setting up a new router or upgrading equipment
 - Users replacing or upgrading existing home Wi-Fi equipment

 It covers:
-- Physical setup
+- Unboxing and physical connections.
-- Router configuration
+- Router admin access and configuration.
-- Security settings
+- Security hardening (passwords, encryption, guest network).
-- Connectivity testing
+- Basic performance and coverage checks.

 ---